push-protocol/push-smart-contracts-genesis/scripts/README.md

 - **/contracts/vesting/VestedReserves.sol**

 #### Functionality
-The deploy scripts segregates the contracts into 5 vectors, the following rules should be followed with correct deployment:
+The deploy scripts segregates the contracts into 5 vectors, the following rules should be achievable with a correct deployment:
 - Frontend should be able to attach itself to the contract and pull relevant information
-- The deployment in the end should ensure all contracts that still has ownership is pointing to a multisig address which can only be used to control funds for revocable contracts of Advisors, Vested but not utilized tokens of community and foundation
+- The deployment in the end should ensure all contracts that still have ownership point to a multisig address which can only be used to control funds for revocable contracts of Advisors, Vested but not utilized tokens of community and foundation

 ## Vectors
 ### Community Vectors